Nemris/critchecker/README.md

 poetry run critchecker
 ```

-Remember to **create a branch for every change** you want to implement or
+Remember to **create a branch for every feature** you want to implement or
 modify.

 ### Code style